 Bigelow says there’s a cultural element too, and the logic is a bit circular.

 Motheral runs Austin Design Build and is president of the Greater Fort Worth Builders Association.
-He says some Texans think basements are just going to flood if you put them in.
+He said some Texans think basements are just going to flood if you put them in.
 The basements that were built down here in the past weren’t always built well.

 His truck decal reads: “Basements in Texas?
 Sure!”

-“Oh I don’t know if I’m on a mission to convince everybody but it sure seems like it,” he says.
+“Oh I don’t know if I’m on a mission to convince everybody but it sure seems like it,” he said.
 “I get these calls every day and it’s like, 'It’s not rocket science people; yes, you can have it.'”

 Werling builds few dozen basements a year.
 The rest of the time, he’s fixing failed foundations.